lhaig/terraform-multicloud-dns/README.md

 [**gcp.tf](https://github.com/lhaig/dns-multicloud/blob/master/gcp.tf)**

 This file describes the creation of the delegated zone that is hosted in the GCP DNS service.
 One thing to note is that when you create a zone in GCP, the dns_name argument needs to have a DNS name with the . at the end
 (e.g. *main.gcp.hashidemos.io.*).
-Don’t remove the period from the code.
+Don't remove the period from the code.

     # GCP SUBZONE